 Indian River County

 County Commissioners approved a requirement June 19 for employees at businesses open to the public, including groceries, restaurants and retail establishments, to wear face coverings.
 The order expired on Aug.
 10, CBS 12 News reports, and commissioners instead backed strong recommendations to wear masks in public.
 But on Aug.
 25, commissioners instituted a new mandate that will last until a state of emergency for COVID-19 is lifted, WPTV West Palm Beach reports.

 Mayor Carlos Giménez announced an expanded mask order on July 1 to apply to all public indoor and outdoor spaces throughout the county.
-Still the epicenter for COVID-19 cases in Florida, this expands an emergency order already requiring employees and visitors wear face coverings at grocery stores, restaurants, pharmacies, construction sites, on public transit, in vehicles for hire and at any business where social distancing is impossible.
+Still the epicenter for COVID-19 cases in Florida, this extends an emergency order already requiring employees and visitors to wear face coverings at grocery stores, restaurants, pharmacies, construction sites, on public transit, in vehicles for hire, and at any business where social distancing is impossible.
 The local order discourages the use of N95 masks because they are still in critical supply there.
 The requirement does not apply to children age two and younger or those with chronic preexisting breathing problems.

 The Florida Keys now have a face mask rule with a $500 civil fine attached.
 County Commissioners voted May 17 to mandate masks at all businesses for employees and customers, the Orlando Sentinel reported.
 A requirement has been in place for employees since June 1.
 Cities may opt-out of the ordinance.

 A mask mandate in the county ends Sept.24 at noon, reports Action News Jax.
 County Commissioners voted to institute a mask mandate for all indoor public places.
 The requirement went into effect July 3.
 The rule applied for those over age 6 in areas where social distancing was not possible.
 The order was extended until Sept.25, but commissioners considering another extension decided to sunset the requirement instead.